 It is these images of the Second World War that have dominated twentieth century history and memories, especially here, a continent, a language and a generation or two away from the conflict.

 But relatives that lived through this time told me things I did not hear in history class or read anywhere else.
-Placing their war and post-war experiences, into the context of history has been a puzzling challenge.
+As I research to write a novel based on their story, placing their war and post-war experiences, into the context of history has been a puzzling challenge.